kimberlykreiss/kimberlykreiss.github.io/_projects/about.md

 I graduated Phi Beta Kappa from Rutgers University-New Brunswick with high honors from the Economics Department in 2017.
 I majored in economics and minored in mathematics and English.
 I wrote my senior thesis under Professor Anne Morrison Piehl on how the entry of ridesharing services into an area affects arrest rates.
 I am a clarinetist and played in several ensembles during my time in college including a clarinet ensemble, concert band, and symphony band.
 I was president of Chess Club in college, and I am a USCF-rated chess player.

-While working at the Federal Reserve, I have taken graduate-level coursework in data science, geography, and economics at the George Washington University, and most recently, The New School.
+While working at the Federal Reserve, I have taken graduate-level coursework in data science, geography, and economics.

 ## Current Role